Milky Way Photography in Colorado’s High Alpine Wilderness

 Half of the park is at night!
 Rocky Mountain National Park is an incredible place to photograph the night sky.
-Mountain silhouettes, alpine lakes and wide open skies make for some unique stargazing and astrophotography opportunities.
-Trail Ridge Road offers access to vantage points well away from light pollution, and the opportunity to see and photograph the night sky at 11 to 12,000 feet above sea level, through 2 miles less atmosphere than at sea level.
-Late June is a great time to capture a Milky Way panorama!
+Mountain silhouettes, alpine lakes, and wide open skies create the perfect setting for stargazing and astrophotography.
+Trail Ridge Road offers access to stunning vantage points far from light pollution.

 We will spend 4 nights capturing the night sky above Longs Peak, Bear Lake, Rock Cut, and a variety of other fantastic night photography locations in Rocky Mountain National Park, as well as take in a couple of mountain sunsets as well!
 The workshop will include classroom work to better your photographic craft, including time to process and critique your images.
 We will shoot each evening into late at night as weather allows, with a few hours each day dedicated to classroom instruction and image processing.
 We will end the workshop with a group slide show and critique.